Norway hits export record amid soaring gas prices

 Jon Olav Roerhus, senior adviser for external trade at Statistics Norway, said reductions in Russian gas deliveries to Europe through the Nord Stream 1 pipeline contributed to soaring gas prices last month, which were “the main reason for the exceptionally high export value we are now experiencing.”

-Higher fish and metals exports also contributed to the increase.
+Higher fish and metals exports also contributed to Norway’s surge in exports.